 Trusted CA: A CA upon which a certificate user relies for issuing valid certificates; especially a CA that is used as a trust anchor CA [RFC 4949].

 Trust Model: Describes how trust is distributed from Trust Anchors.

+VoIP Entity: A non-STI-authorized customer entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP

 Acronyms & Abbreviations